amichnia/Swift-framework-with-private-ObjC-example/README.md

 + Allows to emphasise, that "private" submodule is for internal use only and it should not be used directly

 **Cons:**
-- All Objective-C members exposed to Swift are still public
+- All Objective-C members exposed to Swift **are still public**
-- It requires manual module maps, which are harder to setup
+- It requires manual module maps, which are harder to setup, and easier to misuse

 ## The Ugly - a solution that actually works

 In my case, the modulemaps were not enough.
 The research output wasn't promising.
-It seemed that **there is no way to expose Objcetive-C headers privately**, inside the same framework target only, without making them more or "less" public. **And it is true**.
+It seemed that **there is no way to expose Objective-C headers privately**, inside the same framework target only, without making them more or "less" public. **And it is true**.

 You might wonder what I did have in mind then, when writing about finding **solution that works**.
 Let me share a part of a discussion I had with myself:

 > **Me:** *"Ok, let's think again, what do you actually want to achieve?"*
 >